 - Multiple language options

-- Funding opportunities, because as a job seeker but also as an employee, you can be entitled to 100% cost reimbursement with an education voucher.
+- As a jobseeker, but also as an employee, you may be entitled to a 100%ige cost absorption with an education voucher have.
 Pay attention to the AZAV certification of the learning provider!

-- And last but not least, that the provider itself is certified and therefore also recognized (for example, StackFuel is a TÜV and AZAV certified programming and data science learning provider).
+- And last but not least, that the provider itself is certified and thus also recognized.
+(For example, StackFuel is a TÜV and AZAV certified programming and data science learning provider).

 Summary at a glance